Sociology (SOCI)

 SOCI 255S.
 Sociology of Families and Intimate Relationships.
 1 Unit.

 What is a family?
 How can it both provide support, love, and intimacy, and yet provoke conflict, turmoil, and violence?
 How do today’s families differ from those of the past?
 Have hooking up, cohabitation, singlehood, and gay and lesbian relationships replaced traditional marriages?
 What consequences do such changes have for individuals and society?
-We will analyze the social bases of contemporary U.S. families and intimate relationships and their organization and operation as a social institution, a primary group, and a set of roles and examine the interrelatedness among gender, race/ethnicity, social class, and sexuality as central features of these phenomena.
+We will analyze the social bases of contemporary families and intimate relationships and their organization and operation as a social institution, a primary group, and a set of roles and examine the interrelatedness among gender, race/ethnicity, social class, and sexuality as central features of these phenomena.
 Area 1: Social Institutions course.

 SOCI 270S.
 Sport and Society.
 1 Unit.